World Space Week: Activities and observances

-The World Space Week Association is a non-governmental, non-profit organization, which is supported by national coordinators in over 50 nations.
-It is led by an all-volunteer Board of Directors including Buzz Aldrin, Bill Nye the Science Guy, Tom Hanks, Dumitru Prunariu, and space leaders from around the world.
-Its goals are to educate people around the world about the benefits that they receive from space, encourage use of space for sustainable economic development, foster enthusiastic education and interest in science and cooperation between nations through space outreach and education.
+The World Space Week Association is a non-governmental, non-profit organization that is supported by national coordinators in over 50 nations.
+It is led by an all-volunteer Board of Directors, including Buzz Aldrin, Bill Nye the Science Guy, Tom Hanks, Dumitru Prunariu, and space leaders from around the world.
+Its goals are to educate people around the world about the benefits that they receive from space, encourage the use of space for sustainable economic development, foster enthusiastic education and interest in science, and cooperation between nations through space outreach and education.

-The association provides resources for educators in grade K-12.
+The association provides resources for educators in grades K-12.

 A Calendar of Events from nations celebrating World Space Week is available.

-SPACE India is the only Regional Coordinator of World Space Week In India.
+SPACE India is the only Regional Coordinator of World Space Week in India.